Kings—Hants: Geography

 The district includes all of Hants County and the eastern part of Kings County.
 Communities include Enfield, Elmsdale, Lantz, Kentville, Windsor and Wolfville.

 History

-The electoral district was created as "Annapolis Valley in 1966 from parts of Colchester—Hants and Digby—Annapolis—Kings ridings.
+The electoral district was created as "Annapolis Valley" in 1966 from parts of Colchester—Hants and Digby—Annapolis—Kings ridings.
+It was composed of the eastern portion of Annapolis County, and all of Kings and Hants counties.

+In 1978, it lost the eastern portion of Annapolis County to South West Nova.

 In 1996, it was renamed "Kings—Hants".
 In 2003, it was given its current boundaries: the area encompassed by the provincial electoral district of Kings West was removed from Kings—Hants and added to West Nova.
 There was no territory changes as a result of the 2012 federal electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding gained some territory (Berwick area) in Kings County from West Nova.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

 Scott Brison resigned his seat effective 10 February 2019.
 Under legislation that had recently come into effect, the seat remained vacant until the next general election.